kibet-gilbert/WGS_Assembly/README.md

 ## **Introduction**
-This is a follow up on the series of bioinformatics training sessions for the EAST African Network for Bioinformatics Trainin (EANBiT) held at KEMRI wellcome Trust, Kilifi Campus.
-This session focuses on the main procedure of  WGS reference based and de novo assembly.
+This is a follow up on the series of bioinformatics training sessions for the EAST African Network for Bioinformatics Training (EANBiT) held at KEMRI wellcome Trust, Kilifi Campus.
+This session focuses on the main procedure of  WGS (whole genome sequencing) reference based and de novo assembly.

 NOTE: It may  be necessary to make slight changes along the way.